ovidiuborze22/AlzUnified/README.md

 **Note**: Ensure you have an emulator set up or a real device connected for the application to run.

----

-# health

-A new Flutter project.

-## Getting Started
+## Getting Started Flutter Documentation

 This project is a starting point for a Flutter application.